WISDEM/RAFT/README.md

 To install all required python packages to run RAFT using `conda`, follow the steps below.

-1. Navigate to a directory of your choosing on your local machine and clone this RAFT repository to that new directory (if you don't have the `git` command, start with `conda install git` in your "base" environment.
+1. Navigate to a directory of your choosing on your local machine and clone this RAFT repository to that new directory (if you don't have the `git` command, start with `conda install git` in your "base" environment).

         (base) YOUR_PATH> git clone https://github.com/WISDEM/RAFT.git
         (base) YOUR_PATH> cd RAFT

     This will create new folder called "RAFT" that is a copy from the GitHub repository, located in your "YOUR_PATH" directory

-2. Create a new python virtual environment based on the "environment.yaml" file, which lists all the packages needed to run RAFT
+2. Create a new python virtual environment based on the "environment.yml" file, which lists all the packages needed to run RAFT

-        (base) YOUR_PATH/RAFT> conda env create --name raft-env -f environment.yaml
+        (base) YOUR_PATH/RAFT> conda env create --name raft-env -f environment.yml

     This will create a new python virtual environment called "raft-env"